Cubs vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Bohm has eight doubles, five home runs, 14 walks and 32 RBI (43 total hits).
-He has swiped two bases.
+- Bohm has 44 hits with eight doubles, five home runs, 14 walks and 32 RBI.
+He's also stolen two bases.

 Bohm Recent Games